hashicorp/boundary/internal/db/sqltest/README.md

 This test suite is used to test behavior of the database logic.
 In particular the data warehouse implementation is completely in sql via plpgsql, functions, and triggers.
-Note that these tests are not limited to testing triggers - they should also be used to test constraints and indexes.

-This test suite is implemented directly in sql.
+This test suite is also implemented directly in sql.

 ## Organization